longturn/freeciv21/docs/Contributing/pull-request.rst

 #.
 Requesting a Pull Request from Origin to Upstream.

-1. Update Local With The Lastest Updates From Upstream
+1. Update Local with the Lastest Updates from Upstream
 ======================================================

-Assuming you are in the appropriate Local directory, issue these commands to get the latest code from Upstream:
+Assuming you are in the appropriate Local directory, issue these commands to get the latest code from
+Upstream:

 .. code-block:: rst